khushikumari0202/weatherforecasting/README.md

 # weatherforecasting
 # Weather Forecast Website
+You can find this website on : https://weatherforecasting-flame.vercel.app/

 This project is a simple weather forecasting web application that allows users to check the current weather conditions for any city around the world.
 It uses the [OpenWeatherMap API](https://openweathermap.org/) to fetch real-time weather data.